DerekPascarella/MetalAndLace-EnglishPatchFMTowns/README.md

 <li>Mid-battle dialogue text has been translated into English.</li>
 <li>Post-battle dialogue text has been translated into English.</li>
 <li>Credits have been translated into English.</li>
-<li>A missing piece of mid-battle dialogue text has been restored (i.e., a bug in the original Japanese release).</li>
+<li>A missing piece of mid-battle dialogue text has been restored (i.e., bugfix for the original Japanese release).</li>
 </ul>

 <h2>To-Do</h2>